Joao-Ex-Machina/jbcr.pt/content/blog/selfhost-partI.md

 # Why?

 Well if you know me you know I am not really a software type of guy, I prefer to dabble in hardware design and electronics.
-Therefore I rarely entertained the idea of having me own webpage in last 4-5 years.
+Therefore I rarely entertained the idea of having my own webpage in the last 4-5 years.

 However everything changed this summer, when my good friend (and gym partner) José Duarte Lopes showed me his [website](https://joselopes.dev)

-He (an ECE laddie like me) had made what no Computer Science guy could have ever done...He peaked my interest.
+He (an ECE laddie like me) had made what no Computer Science guy could have ever done...He piqued my interest.

 How delightful it was, a **clean and slick website**, with almost no JavaScript, while running on a **jerry-rigged smartphone/server**.
 It was no short of a feat of wizardry.
 That very same day I acquired the [jbcr.pt](https://jbcr.pt) domain from [amen.pt](https://amen.pt), for the low-low price of **FREE**!